pedeli123/greyhawk/README.md

 ## Project Purpose
 I'm a GameMaster running a Mythras campaign in the world of Greyhawk.
 We enjoy immersive storytelling so I wanted to create an interactive "story map" to geotag key encounters "where" they occur on the Flanaess map.
 <br>
-This software basically catalogues/places/references/showcases various story elements "where" they occur on a fantasy campaign map. (in our case, the Flanaess)
+This software basically catalogues/places/references/showcases various story elements on a fantasy campaign map. (in our case, the Flanaess)

 ## Attribution
-This silly little project results from the absolutely amazing work done by:
+This silly little project that I spend way too much time on (according to my wife) results from the absolutely amazing work done by:
 <ul>
 <li><a href="https://agafonkin.com/">Vladimir Agafonkin</a> [<a href="https://leafletjs.com/">leaflet</a>]</li>
 <li><a href="http://www.zoomify.com/">Zoomify</a></li>